pixelspark/catena/Documentation/SQL.md

 Returns a list of all tables that are accessible (disregarding permissions) as a single table with column 'name' containing the name of each table.

+#### FAIL

+Ends execution of the statement and rolls back any change made in the transaction.